-If this is your first online course, I want to dispel any notion you might have that this class will be easier than if you took an on-campus course.
-You will be earning the same number of units as an on-campus course and you will therefore be required to complete the same amount of work.
-Specifically, this class will require from 10 to 12 hours of your time each week, including the reading, writing, and online activities required.
+If this is your first online course, please understand that this class will not be easier than if you took an on-campus course.
+You will be earning the same number of units as an on-campus course and you will be required to complete the same amount of work.
+Specifically, this class will require from 7 to 10 hours of your time each week, including the reading, writing, and online activities required.
 If you are not prepared to spend the proper amount of time on the course, you might want to rethink taking this course.
 I am not trying to scare you away, only prepare you for what lay ahead.
 You will need to be very disciplined and keep up on the work because the module assignments will be due on a certain date and you won't be able to submit work after the deadline, and if you get behind, your ability to successfully pass the course will diminish.
 In addition, working on your assignments at the last minute will not allow you to do your best work and that will affect your grade.
+IVC Distance Education Support: If you are having trouble logging in to Blackboard, please go to Blackboard Log in Help online to reset your password or call Admissions and Records 760-355-6101 to help you reset your password.
+If you are having a technical problem inside Blackboard contact the IVC IT Service Desk at 760-355-6300 before contacting your instructor.
+If you want information about your grades or an explanation about an assignment in the class, contact your instructor.